 “The Chiefs don’t need a linebacker, but seeing Mosley on the board this late will be too enticing.
 Finding defenders who can play in space and take away the short throws over the middle is a must when facing the Broncos twice a season.
 Mosley adds tremendous depth to an already stout LB corps.” – Joel Klatt of Fox Sports

 It’s an interesting thought.
 The Chiefs don’t need a linebacker, but could you imagine C.J.
 Mosley playing with the likes of Tamba Hali, Justin Houston, and Derrick Johnson?
 Opposing offenses would be terrified.

 Also, it’s worth mentioning that Klatt has Lee and Pryor off the board by the time Kansas City’s pick rolls around.

 Tags: Alex Smith Blake Bortles Brandin Cooks C.J.
-Mosley Calvin Pryor Cody Latimer Derrick Johnson Eric Berry Eric Fisher Featured Jadeveon Clowney Justin Houston Kansas City Chiefs Khalil Mack Marqise Lee NFL Draft Popular Tamba Hali Teddy Bridgewater
+Mosley Calvin Pryor Cody Latimer Derrick Johnson Eric Berry Eric Fisher Jadeveon Clowney Justin Houston Kansas City Chiefs Khalil Mack Marqise Lee NFL Draft Tamba Hali Teddy Bridgewater